Updating non-standard neutrinos properties with Planck-CMB data and full-shape analysis of BOSS and eBOSS galaxies: Theoretical Model

-Note that the evolution of standard neutrinos (non-interacting free-streaming neutrinos) is obtained for $c^2_{\rm eff}=c^2_{\rm vis}=1/3$.
-These latter conditions, in combination with $\xi_{\nu} = 0$, fix the evolution of standard neutrinos in cosmological analysis.
-The main objective of this work is relax these three conditions.
 On the other hand, we are interested in analysing the galaxy power spectrum data.
 To model the power spectrum we consider the one-loop (tree-level) order with all necessary components, including perturbative corrections, galaxy bias, ultraviolet counterterms, infrared re-summation and stochasticity.
 The details of the model considered in our analysis are described in \citep{Chudaykin:2020aoj} and references therein, including the conversion from real to redshift-space.
 Here we only review the main qualitative aspects.
 The model of the power spectrum multipoles takes the following form (before the effects of infrared re-summation and coordinate transformations):

 where the four terms are: i) The usual linear theory Kaiser multipoles, scaling as the linear-theory power spectrum $P_{\rm lin}(k)$ at tree-level (linear) galaxy power spectrum. ii) The corresponding one-loop corrections perturbation, scaling as $k^2P_{\rm lin}(k)$ on large scales. iii) The counterterms encapsulate complex short-scale physics that can not be modeled perturbatively in addition to contributions from the Finger-of-God effect, and other degenerate effects, such as higher-derivative biases.
 These counterterms comprise of a fixed scale dependence which is predicted by EFT.
 In practice, this leads to three counterterms with free amplitudes $\{c_0, c_2, \tilde{c}\}$, with the third parametrizing next-to-leading order effects from Finger-of-God which can affect larger scales than other non-linearities. iv) The term $P^\mathrm{noise}$ includes stochastic contributions to the galaxy power spectrum which, to one-loop order, includes only a constant, and direction-independent Poissonian shot-noise whose amplitude is a free parameter, $P_\mathrm{shot}$.